How to Call in Sick to Work

 Avoid a phone call.
 Unless you are confident you can lie to your boss over the phone, you might want to avoid a direct conversation with him or her.
 Instead, send an email or text (whatever is preferable to your employer).
 If your boss would prefer a phone call, try calling early in the morning––it will increase your chance of being able to leave a voicemail instead of speaking to your boss directly.

 Keep it very brief.
 You always want to keep a call about your absence brief, but in this case, keep it very brief.
 The more you talk, the more you will be lying, and the better your chances are of getting caught.
 Simply say you are calling in sick.
 If your boss asks more questions, answer them, but keep your answers short.
-There are some excuses that work better than others when you need a day off from work.
+There are some excuses that work better than others when you need a day off from work, or when you need to leave work early.

 Don’t tell anyone you lied.
 Don’t tell any of your coworkers that you were not really sick.
 Even if they are your friends, you run the risk that one of them might tell your boss (on purpose or even by accident).

 Be careful with social media.
 A lot of employees have gotten caught faking an illness due to social media.
 They say they are sick, then they post a picture of their day at the beach, and their boss finds out.
 Avoid posting anything about your fun day off on social media.
 This will prevent any information from getting back to your boss.

 Work hard afterwards.
 After taking a day off work, you always want to work hard to catch up on any projects.
 This is especially the case if you took a secret personal day.
 Show your boss that you are still a committed team member who can work hard and get the job done.